One Big Beautiful Bill Act: Tax credit for seniors

 The law permanently eliminates the personal exemption, which had been temporarily eliminated by the Tax Cuts and Jobs Act of 2017.
 It offers a temporary tax deduction, set to expire in 2028, of up to $6,000 for seniors.
 The deduction phases out for individuals with modified adjusted gross income (MAGI) exceeding $75,000 (or $150,000 for married couples).
 According to the Council of Economic Advisors, this would result in 88% of seniors being able to claim enough deductions to clear their Social Security tax burden, up from 64% under prior law.
 A taxpayer is not required to itemize their tax deductions in order to take the tax deduction.

 Child tax credit

-The law increases the maximum amount of the child tax credit from $2,000 to $2,200 per child, and indexes the amount of the credit to inflation.
+The law increases the maximum amount of the child tax credit from $2,000 to $2,200 per child, and indexes the amount of the credit to inflation and only applies to U.S citizens or qualifying noncitizens.
+(Note: For the child tax credit, a qualifying noncitizen is an individual (or their spouse, if married filing jointly) who has a social security number that is valid for U.S. employment and that was assigned to them before their income tax return's due date including extensions.)
 The refundable portion of the credit is also indexed to inflation, but is not increased, meaning that tax credit beneficiaries would not see a net increase in the credit, when adjusted for inflation.